BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **How a combination of AI and pencils is helping me avoid distractions**

+As a stoic sage, or at least someone who aspires to be a stoic sage, I regard life as a struggle.
+It doesn’t hugely matter what that struggle is.
+The point is how I respond to it.
+So I don’t regard AI as a good thing or a bad thing.
+It is however a thing.
+And it is a thing that we are all having to respond to.

+One very unexpected consequence for me has been that I now use a lot more paper, which I usually write on with a pencil.
+There’s a number of reasons for this.
+The initial one was that I found that planning on paper works better.
+I have also discovered that the AI programs I use cope very well with translating handwriting into text.
+But the most important discovery is that it is way way better to construct prompts for very difficult things that you want the AI to do for you in handwriting.

+A great place and time to do this is the first thing in the morning before I get out of bed.
+Paper of course already has the intrinsic property of not being full of adverts.
+But the ability to get serious work done without having to use the technology that has already been completed subverted to grabbing your attention is a huge extra bonus.

 #### **Can I find a good use for my old Filofax?**

 About five years ago, I bought a Filofax.
 My normal habit is to take notes in ringbound reporters notebooks.
 These are quick and easy to use, can be carried around and I generally quite handy.
 The problem with them is that they get very messy and it’s sometimes hard tell the difference between a crucial piece of information scribble down to void in forgotten and idle doodles done to pass the time